chloealbright/DevHiveMind/Algorithms & Data Structures/Problem-solving Regimen.md

 1. **Focus on One Problem**:
 	- Identify problem area.
 	- Pick one problem something simple like an array question or something.
-	- Read problems and break them down to understand don't solve practice. doing until you feel comfortable then revisit and solve.
+	- Read problems and break them down to understand, don't solve practice doing this until you feel comfortable then revisit and solve.
 	- Keep in mind when to change [[Approach Pivot | Approach]]
 	- ***Consider Pair Programming when you get to Optimal approach level or Naive approach or once you fill that you have enough repetition***